Loading... views

 However, this definition seems untractable for me to extend to Fermionic systems.
 As stated in the main paper, Free Fermionic states(Fermion Gaussian States) are classically simulatable and thus not magic.
 If this is the starting point, then it seems to me that the word "magic" is abused.

-From now on I would like to state that we are trying to understand the non-Gaussian-ness of a Fermionic state
+From now on I would like to state that we are trying to understand the non-Stabilizer-ness of a Fermionic state, which doesn't make a lot of sense to me.